HR-Longbottom/Flock-Travel-Companion/README.md

 ![Group-Page](https://github.com/HR-Longbottom/flock.io/blob/master/client/assets/Group%20Page%20Flock.png?raw=true)

 ### About Chats
 The Chat Section works as a live chat, built with firebase-cloud messaging.
 Users can go into their group chat, which consists of all members in a group.
-Users can easily transfer from group to group via the constant sidebar list of groups.
+Users can easily transfer from group to group via the constant sidebar list of groups allowing for quick access to other group chats.

 ##### Chat Page
 ![Chats](https://github.com/HR-Longbottom/flock.io/blob/master/client/assets/chat%20Actual%20flock.png?raw=true)